8 Ways to Label your Quilts – and why you should!

 A quilt label is a great way for them to know exactly who made it, when it was made, and any other pertinent information.

-Quilters use labels to tell the story of the quilt, share some words of wisdom, a special message, maybe even include a special poem or a prayer, and so much more.
+Quilters use custom-made quilt labels to tell the story of the quilt, share some words of wisdom, a special message, maybe even include a special poem or a prayer, and so much more.

 While most quilters now understand the value of adding quilt labels for future generations, that hasn’t always been the case.